 Abelcet and Ambisome (amphotericin B injection)

-There have been reports that using these drugs with hydrocortisone, a corticosteroid similar to prednisone, may increase risk of congestive heart failure and cardiac enlargement.
+There have been reports that using these drugs with hydrocortisone, a corticosteroid similar to prednisone, may increase risk of heart failure and cardiac enlargement.

 Using these drugs with prednisone may cause severe weakness in patients with myasthenia gravis.
 Providers should have patients stop anticholinesterase therapy at least 24 hours before starting prednisone, if possible.